Fyling Hall School

 Fyling Hall is a private, co-educational day and boarding school situated near the small village of Fylingthorpe, near Robin Hood's Bay, 7 mi south east of Whitby, North Yorkshire, England.
 Founded in 1923 by Mab Bradley, the school was then run for thirty years by her daughter, Clare White.

 The school is centred on a Georgian country house that dates from 1819 and is situated in 45 acre of wooded hillside within the North York Moors National Park.

-History of Hall
+History

-There was a hall here in 1632 when Sir Hugh Cholmeley, 4th Baronet was born here.
+There was a hall in 1632 when Sir Hugh Cholmeley, 4th Baronet was born here.
 However the present building dates from around 1819 and is grade II listed.

-Boarding Houses

-There are four boarding houses at Fyling Hall: